FAQ-on-buying-a-marina-berth

 The benefits you will receive as a marina berth owner will vary from marina to marina and location to location.

-In some you will receive permits to park a vehicle, in others passes to enter the clubhouse.
+In some, you will receive permits to park a vehicle.
+In others a pass to enter the clubhouse.
 Some will include discounts on lift-outs and time ashore included.
 Other marinas include water and electricity.
-They really can vary a lot.
+The benefits can vary a lot.

 I’m going travelling or selling my boat.
 What can I do with the marina berth I own?

 This is a question we are asked regularly.
 We suggest you take a close look at your lease.
-Here you will be able to see whether you are entitled to sublet your berth.
+Here you will see whether you are entitled to sublet your berth.

-At Triangle, we help a lot of owners who wish to sublet their berths.
-We work hard to find tenants who are looking for a marina berth to rent whilst they are not using them.
+At Triangle, we help many owners who wish to sublet their berths.
+We work hard to find tenants who are looking for a marina berth to rent.

-You may decide that you’d prefer to sell your marina berth and we’d be happy to market it on your behalf.
+You may decide instead that you’d prefer to sell your marina berth and again, we’d be happy to market it on your behalf.

 What happens when my lease expires?